Large Deviations Optimal Scheduling of Closed Queueing Networks: Analysis of Scaled MaxWeight Policies: Proof of Theorem

-\subsection{A Family of Lyapunov Functions}
+\subsection{A family of Lyapunov functions}

 Lyapunov functions are a useful tool for analyzing complex stochastic systems.
-In open queuing networks the ideal state is one in which all queues are empty, and correspondingly, the sum of squared queue lengths Lyapunov function is a popular choice \citep[][etc.]{tassiulas1992stability,eryilmaz2012asymptotically}; others have also used piecewise linear Lyapunov functions (\citealt{bertsimas2001performance,venkataramanan2013queue}, etc.).
-Since our setting is a closed queueing network, we instead need to define a novel family of piecewise linear Lyapunov functions, parameterized by the desired state $\alpha$, such that the function achieves its minimum at $\alpha$. \begin{defn} For each $\mathbf{\w}\in \textup{relint}(\Omega)$, define Lyapunov function $\V_{\mathbf{\w}}(\mathbf{x}):\Omega \rightarrow [0,1]$ as $ \V_{\mathbf{\w}}(\mathbf{x})\triangleq 1-\min_{i}\frac{x_i}{\w_i}. $ \end{defn} The intuition behind our definition is as follows.
-The Lyapunov function value is jointly determined by the desired state $\alpha$ of the system (under some policy) and the objective, and can be interpreted as the energy of the system at each state.
+In open queuing networks the ideal state is one in which all queues are empty, and correspondingly the Lyapunov function is chosen to achieve its minimum value in the ideal state, e.g., the sum of squared queue lengths Lyapunov function is a popular choice \citep[][etc.]{tassiulas1992stability,eryilmaz2012asymptotically}, while others have also used piecewise linear Lyapunov functions (\citealt{bertsimas2001performance,venkataramanan2013queue}, etc.).
+Since our setting is a closed queueing network and ideal state is unknown, we instead construct a novel approach.
+We define a family of piecewise linear Lyapunov functions, parameterized by the desired state $\balpha$, such that the function achieves its minimum at $\balpha$. \begin{defn} For each $\balpha\in \textup{relint}(\Omega)$, define Lyapunov function $\V_{\balpha}(\mathbf{x}):\Omega \rightarrow [0,1]$ as $ \V_{\balpha}(\mathbf{x})\triangleq 1-\min_{i}\frac{x_i}{\w_i}. $ \end{defn}

+The intuition behind our definition is as follows.
+The Lyapunov function value is jointly determined by the desired state $\balpha$ of the system (under some policy) and our objective of avoiding throughput loss, and can be interpreted as the energy of the system at each state.
 The desired state should have minimum energy, and the most undesirable states should have maximum energy.
-In our case the boundary $\partial \Omega$ of $\Omega$ is most undesirable since demand dropping only happens there, and correspondingly, $L_{\alpha}(\bx)=1$ for $\bx \in \partial \Omega$, whereas $L_{\alpha}(\alpha)=0$ as we want.
-In general, for $\bx \in \Omega$, $L_\alpha(\bx)$ is one minus the smallest scaled queue length, given scaling factors $\alpha$.
+In our case the boundary $\partial \Omega$ of $\Omega$ is most undesirable since throughput loss only happens there, and correspondingly, $L_{\balpha}(\bx)=1$ for $\bx \in \partial \Omega$, whereas $L_{\balpha}(\balpha)=0$ as we want.
+In general, for $\bx \in \Omega$, $L_{\balpha}(\bx)$ is one minus the smallest scaled queue length, given scaling factors $\balpha$.
 See Figure \ref{fig:lyapunov_level} for an illustration.